 - Transcription factors as master regulators of pain, growth and survival programs.

 - Determining the contribution of intrinsic growth determinants in establishing regenerative capacity in the peripheral and central nervous system.

 - Establishing how sensory and motor neurons reprogrammed from patient fibroblasts or stem cells can be used to study pain and motor neuron disease, to screen for new treatments.

 - Identifying the role of tetrahydrobiopterin in pain and inflammation.

 - Exploiting optogenetics, stem cell biology and genome editing to unravel the mechanisms of pain.

-- Identification of the processes responsible for accelerated in motor neurons death in patients with ALS
+- Identification of the processes responsible for accelerated death of motor neurons in patients with ALS.